opendocsg/slw-judgments-backfill/2003_SGHC_54/report.md

 **Sentencing guides and submissions**

-40     On the facts before me, the most helpful case on sentencing under s 377 of the Penal Code was that of _Adam bin Darsin v Public Prosecutor_ [2001] 2 SLR 412.
+40     On the facts before me, the most helpful case on sentencing under s 377 of the Penal Code was that of _Adam bin Darsin v Public Prosecutor_ <span class="citation">[2001] 2 SLR 412</span>.
 There, the accused was also charged under s 377 for committing fellatio on his victims.
 He pleaded guilty to eight charges in respect of eight victims, with 15 other similar charges being taken into consideration for the purpose of sentencing.
 L P Thean JA (as he then was), delivering the judgment of the Court of Appeal, considered three forms of unnatural carnal intercourse under s 377 and was of the view that:

  (a) where an accused committed anal intercourse on a victim, this activity was the most serious as it involved some degree of coercion and violence,